 - Imaging tests —These tests can help look for changes to the pancreas and find tumors.
 Some tests use contrast material to highlight structures.
 This makes them easier to see.
 These tests are:

 - Endoscopy —A lighted scope with a camera is placed through the mouth and into the digestive tract.
 Any tissue that doesn’t look normal will be removed for biopsy.
 Then, it will be tested in a lab.
 These tests are:

 - Laparoscopy —A tube is placed through small cuts in the belly.
 A lighted scope and camera is passed through the tube to look at the pancreas and structures near it.
 Any tissue that doesn’t look normal will be removed and tested in a lab.

 Diagnosis of Pancreatic Cancer

 Diagnosis of pancreatic cancer is confirmed with a biopsy.
 A biopsy is done during an ERCP, laparoscopy, or through a fine needle aspiration (FNA).
 With FNA, a small needle is placed into the belly and into the pancreas.
 This will also help find out what type of cancer it is.

-If pancreatic cancer is found, results from finished tests and new tests will help find out what stage it's in.
-The stage is based on how the tumor looks like during testing.
+If pancreatic cancer is found, results from finished tests and new tests will help find out what stage it is in.
+The stage is based on what the tumor looks like during testing.
 It will help your doctors come up with ways to treat it.
-The stage of cancer is based on where the tumor is and how far it’s spread.
+The stage of cancer is based on where the tumor is and how far it has spread.

 Tests that help with cancer stage are: